-The way network nodes are wired together into a network is called network topology.
-First local area networks (LAN) were designed to be as cheap as possible, most of then did not have active devices other than end nodes.
+The way network nodes are wired together into a network is called the network topology.
+The first local area networks were designed to be as cheap as possible, most of them didn't have any active devices other than end nodes.